django/deps/draft/0007-official-projects.rst

 Maintenance Team
-    One or more people who are committed to maintaining the project once it is part of Django.
+    One or more people who are committed to maintaining the project once it is adopted.
 A project must have an active and willing maintenance team to be adopted, and at least one member of the team must be willing and able to respond to security issues filed against the project in a timely manner.